szager-chromium/rr/Installation.md

 sudo yum install \
   ccache cmake gcc gcc-c++ \
   glibc-devel glibc-devel.i686 \
-  libstdc++-devel libstdc++-devel.i686
+  libstdc++-devel libstdc++-devel.i686 \
-sudo yum install python-pexpect sudo yum install man-pages
+  python-pexpect man-pages
 </pre>

 On Ubuntu:
 <pre>
-sudo apt-get install ccache cmake g++-multilib sudo apt-get install python-pexpect sudo apt-get install manpages-dev
+sudo apt-get install ccache cmake g++-multilib \
+  realpath python-pexpect manpages-dev
 </pre>

 rr requires libpfm-4.5.0 for using performance counters.
 You'll need to build a 32-bit version of this library.
 (It is enough to install libpfm-static package if you are on Fedora i386.)